 The One Thing You Need To Know Before Finding A Collaborating Doc

-Dr. Annie DePasquale is a board certified family medicine physician who founded Collaborating Docs in 2020 to assist Nurse Practitioners in fulfilling their dreams of having their own independent practice.
-She is passionate about helping NPs and PAs find a caring and helpful collaborating doctor.
+Dr. Annie DePasquale is a board certified family medicine physician who founded Collaborating Docs in 2020 to assist Nurse Practitioners (NPs) in fulfilling their dreams of having their own independent practice.
+She is passionate about helping NPs and Physician Assistants (PAs) find a caring and helpful collaborating physician or docs.
 Collaborating Docs has a step by step, easy process to help connect you with a physician.
 They emphasize quality and require the collaborating doctor to meet with you once a month and always be available during normal business hours.
 They also partner with a legal team to meet the different requirements and regulations that vary from state to state.

 Tell us about your business.
 In the fall of 2020, I founded Collaborating Docs to help nurse practitioners to build their own independent practices.
 Our primary offering is a match-making service that makes it easy for Nurse Practitioners to find supportive, experienced & affordable collaborative physicians.
 We also offer a popular online course (CollaboratingDocsMasterclass.com) that teaches nurse practitioners how to create their own telemedicine practices.